 The Congressman cares deeply about hearing the diverse perspectives and feedback from his constituents: he held over 100 town halls in 2018.
 Utah’s third district is the youngest in the country, with an average age of 26 years old.
 John is also sensitive to the many constituents that live in rural Utah, and has focused on legislation that can fit needs of both demographics such as student loans, rural broadband access, and more.

 John has been committed to helping Utah’s growing tech scene flourish, and was recognized by Silicon Slopes as their first Community Hero Award recipient.
 Other personal awards comprise of Civic Innovator of the Year by Utah Valley University, Thayne Robson Award for Leadership in Economic Development, and Outstanding Citizen Award from the Office of Civic Engagement Leadership by Brigham Young University.

-Prior to being elected on November 13th, 2017, John was the 45th mayor of Provo City serving two terms.
-Known for his personal approach to city government, Mayor Curtis prioritizes his outreach to residents of Provo by utilizing various channels including his popular blog.
+Prior to coming to Washington, John was the 45th mayor of Provo City, serving two terms.
+Known for his personal approach to city government, Mayor Curtis prioritized his outreach to residents of Provo by utilizing various channels including his popular blog.
 He was named the #1 Top Elected Official on Social Media 2015 by the Government Social Media group and has been recognized by Forbes for his commitment to citizen engagement.
 Curtis was re-elected for a second four-year term as mayor in 2013 with 86.49% of the vote.
 As mayor, he averaged an approval rating of 93%.

-Congressman Curtis and his wife Sue have six children, five grandchildren and a closet full of stately socks.
+Congressman Curtis and his wife Sue have six children, seven grandchildren.
+He maintains a fluency in Mandarin Chinese and a closet full of stately socks.